alex-mikhailov-design/apple-notes-collapse-all-folders/README.md

 	set skipFoldersCount to (item 1 of inputValues) as integer set collapseFoldersCount to (item 2 of inputValues) as integer

-	-- Focus on Notes app
+	-- Focus on the Notes app
 	tell application "System Events"
 		tell process "Notes"
 			set frontmost to true